 Read two or three times faster, with SwiftRead.
 Absorb knowledge and learn faster.

 Use SwiftRead (formerly known as Spreed), the highest rated and most popular speed reading extension of its kind, to speed read through text in your browser!
 SwiftRead works on news articles, blog posts, and emails.
-You can use SwiftRead to speed read whatever text you can copy-paste or select, right click, and click "SwiftRead selected text" on.
-The PRO version of SwiftRead comes with native support for speed reading PDFs and Google Docs, as well as many other features to help you read and learn even more, faster.
+You can use SwiftRead to speed read whatever text you can copy-paste into SwiftRead.
+Or, select your text in the browser, right-click, and click "SwiftRead selected text".
+The PRO version of SwiftRead comes with native support for speed reading PDFs, as well as many other features to help you read and learn even more, faster.

 SwiftRead works by utilizing a visual technique called Rapid Serial Visual Presentation, or RSVP, used by the fastest speed readers in the world.
 SwiftRead helps you eliminate your inner voice that sounds each word out--known as "subvocalization"--and too much focus on the words themselves, so that you can read more visually, which means faster reading while maintaining comprehension.
 The average person reads at 200 words per minute; using SwiftRead, you can easily train yourself to read at double the speed, 400 words per minute, or faster.
 Think of how much time you'd save every day!